This post may contain affiliate links. Read our disclosure policy here.

 - Preheat oven to 350F (175C) and place the top rack in the middle of the oven or the shelf right above.

-- Line 2 9-inch round cake pans or 3 6-inch cake pans with parchment paper by placing the pan on top of the parchment paper, tracing it with a pencil, and cutting it with scissors to fit the base of the pan -this is done so you can easily “lift” the cake out.
+- Line 2 9-inch round cake pans or 3 6-inch cake pans with parchment paper (for easier lifting after baking) by placing a pan on top of the parchment paper, tracing it with a pencil, and cutting it with scissors.

-- In a large bowl or the bowl of your stand mixer, sift the coconut flour, almond flour, baking powder, and cocoa powder.
-Mix your dry ingredients until they are all combined.
+- In a large bowl or the bowl of your stand mixer, sift and mix the coconut flour, almond flour, baking powder, and cocoa powder.

-- Place coconut milk, honey, eggs, and vanilla extract inside a blender.
-Blend on low speed for 10-15 seconds until all ingredients are thoroughly combined.
+- Blend the coconut milk, honey, eggs, and vanilla extract on low speed for 10-15 seconds until all ingredients are thoroughly combined.

-- Divide the chocolate cake batter evenly into the lined pans.
+- Divide the batter into the prepared baking pans.

 - Remove it from the freezer and use a hand mixer or the whisk attachment of your stand mixer to whip the frosting until stiff peaks form.

-- Once the cake is fully cooled, with a long serrated bread knife, cut the top of the base layer to achieve a flat base for the second layer.
+- Use a long serrated bread knife to cut the top of the first cake layer to achieve a flat base for the second layer.
+Place it on a serving plate or cake stand.

 Hi…thank you for recipie.
 I’m no baker and need help.
 In recipe in say 1 cup coconut flour (115g), for honey it also say 1 cup (but with 250g).
 How can 1 cup be both 115 g and 250g? if I add 4 teaspoons vanilla extract, will this not be to much vanilla?
 And the 8 eggs are correct as per recipe?
 Really want this to work.
 Appreciate the help